fiskWasTaken/fisk.cc/content/who-is-alexandre-gagnon-mannco-store.md

 Alex identified himself as the owner of AsterionServeurs and Acuata.com on his [former personal website](https://web.archive.org/web/20141218054701/http://peanuthero.com/).

-## Mannco.store, identity crisis, and attacks on the ScrapTF network
+## Mannco.store, and an identity crisis

 Peanuthero's first appearance in the Steam trading space was with *mannco.jackpot*.
 This was a gambling website which would use backpack.tf web APIs to fetch price data.
 At that time, a policy was in place to disallow use of this data by gambling websites.
 After revoked API access and repeated attempts to circumvent a block, Alex took to launching DDoS attacks on backpack.tf.

 Peanuthero would receive a SteamRep tag when it was discovered one of his bots, for some reason, had an unexplained SteamRep Scammer tag.
 [Peanuthero's appeal against the tag](https://forums.steamrep.com/threads/appeal-76561198026734540-%E2%9C%85peanuthero-mannco-trade-banned-by-sr.180729/) was declined.

 Mannco.trade and Mannco.store launched around this time.
 This is when *Peanuthero* stepped down, and "Alex" took his place.
 Nobody knew who Alex was, and Alex had no history in the trading scene.

-The 2020 DDoS attack followed a major feature release on Mannco.store.
-Our investigation resulted in the following:

-* The Alex and Peanuthero identities were linked together.
-* The main Mannco.store staff received bans from the website.
-* Upon request, SteamRep reinstated a tag on Alex's new Steam account.
-* Mannco.store published [an article](https://archive.ph/hkDUL) still trying to claim that Alex and Peanuthero are two different people.

-Alex has continued to launch DDoS attacks on the ScrapTF network since.
-This is pretty much where this story ends -- I find his personality fascinating, but more importantly I think his identity should remain permanently on record.
+While it was suspect that they were the same person, no concrete proof was ever surfaced, allowing him to operate this way for roughly a year.

-Fun fact: In 2020, [Alex registered MANNCO ONLINE LIMITED](https://find-and-update.company-information.service.gov.uk/company/12440217/filing-history) in the United Kingdom's Companies register.
+In 2020, [Alex registered MANNCO ONLINE LIMITED](https://find-and-update.company-information.service.gov.uk/company/12440217/filing-history) in the United Kingdom's Companies register.
 This was dissolved after a year.
 For some reason, Alex put his nationality as 'British' in the original filing before changing it to Canadian.

+## Attacks on the ScrapTF network

+A DDoS attack in late 2020 followed a major feature release on Mannco.store.
+Whenever an attack would happen, Alex would not-so-subtly make comments about downtime over Discord.

+Cross-examining IPs of who was browsing particular pages right before attacks were directed at them led us directly to Alex.
+Conclusively, we knew it was him doing this.
+This led to the discovery of the information posted in the previous sections.

+With the identities linked, the main Mannco.store staff received bans from the website, and SteamRep reinstated a tag on Alex's new Steam account upon our request.
+Following this incident, Mannco.store published [an article](https://archive.ph/hkDUL) still trying to claim that Alex and Peanuthero are two different people.

+Alex has continued to launch DDoS attacks on the ScrapTF network since.
+Alex has occasionally reached out to me to claim he is still not Alex and threaten litigation in broken English.

+This is pretty much where this story ends -- I find his personality fascinating, but more importantly, his identity and behaviour should remain permanently on record.